FaiZaman/DeepQLearning-for-Hearts/README.md

  On the `Testing` screen, choose the model file to load in for testing, and select the number of episodes to be tested for.
 Choose any selection of opponents to play against the DQL agent using the dropdown menus.

  NOTE - test for a minimum of 10 episodes.

-# The Project

-The aim of this project was to apply a Deep Q-Learning algorithm to a game that is difficult for it to learn purposefully, i.e. a multi-agent imperfect information game.
-Scores are plotted at the end of the iteration.